 Sottoguda is one of the most beautiful villages in Italy from 2016 together with Palue.
 It is a treasure at the foot of the Queen of the Dolomites, the Marmolada, widget in between the cliff of the Serrai Park and the bosch di faièr, one of the highest beech forests in Europe.

-In this ancient hamlet the time seems to stop; among its narrow streets full of authentic views, there are a lot of tabièi, the barns in wood once used for the shelter of cattle and hay and today skilfully restored and decorated with decorations made by hand by local craftsmen.
+In this ancient hamlet the time seems to stop; among its narrow streets full of authentic views, there are a lot of tabièi, the barns in wood once used for the shelter of cattle and hay and today skilfully renovated and decorated with objects made by local craftsmen.

 The small of Sottoguda’s church is dedicated to Saints Fabiano, Sebastiano and Rocco and is one of the most caracteristicas building in this hamlet.
 On its main face there are the figures of the three saints and it was built for a vow made by the population spared from a plague epidemic.